freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-build-a-rock-paper-scissors-game/build-a-rock-paper-scissors-game.md

 ---

 # --description--
 Your game will be played against the computer.
-You will write a function that randomly returns “rock”, “paper” or “scissors”.
+You will write a function that randomly returns `"rock"`, `"paper"` or `"scissors"`.

 You do not need to worry about the front-end part of the game.
 You will only write the logic for the game.
 Open the `script.js` and start following the instructions.